Probing band topology using modulational instability

-The nonlinear Bloch wave solutions of Eq.~\eqref{eq:dirac} can be obtained analytically~\cite{supp} and are shown in Figs.~\ref{fig:NLDE_LSA}(a-c).
-The critical line coincides with the formation of a nonlinear Dirac cone at $\bs{k}_0$~\cite{NDC}, i.e. a symmetry-breaking bifurcation of the nonlinear Bloch waves.
-At the bifurcation new modes $\ket{\phi(\bs{r})} = (\sqrt{I_a}e^{i \varphi},\sqrt{I_b})e^{i \pi x}$ emerge, with the relative phase between the two sublattices $\varphi$ forming a free parameter.
-Moreover, in the non-trivial phase an additional bifurcation occurs at higher intensities at $|\bs{p}| = \sqrt{4 - \Delta/J_2}$, corresponding to $d_z(\bs{p}) = 0$.
-The new branches emerging from this bifurcation merge with the lower band as $\Gamma I_0$ is increased, producing a gapless nonlinear Bloch wave spectrum, while in the trivial phase the nonlinear Bloch wave spectrum remains gapped~\cite{supp}.
+The full nonlinear Bloch wave spectrum of Eq.~\eqref{eq:dirac} can be obtained analytically~\cite{supp} and is shown in Figs.~\ref{fig:NLDE_LSA}(a-c).
+We observe that the critical line coincides with the formation of a nonlinear Dirac cone at $\bs{k}_0$, with $|\bs{p}| = p_{\text{I}} = 0 $~\cite{NDC}, i.e. a symmetry-breaking bifurcation [labeled I in Fig.~\ref{fig:NLDE_LSA}(a)] of the nonlinear Bloch waves \revisiontwo{which produces the linear band crossing in Fig.~\ref{fig:NLDE_LSA}(b)}.
+At the bifurcation new modes $\ket{\phi(\bs{r})} = (\sqrt{I_a}e^{i \varphi},\sqrt{I_b})e^{i \pi x}$ emerge, where both sublattices have nonzero intensities satisfying $I_0 = I_a + I_b$ and the relative phase between them \revisiontwo{$\varphi$} forms a free parameter.
+Moreover, in the non-trivial phase ($C_{\pm}=\pm 1$, $|\Delta/J_1| < 2\sqrt{2}$) an additional bifurcation [labeled II in Fig.~\ref{fig:NLDE_LSA}(b)] occurs at higher intensities at $|\bs{p}| = p_{\text{II}}= \sqrt{4 - \Delta/J_2}$, corresponding to $d_z(\bs{p}) = 0$.
+The new branches emerging from this bifurcation merge with the lower band as $\Gamma I_0$ is increased [see Fig.~\ref{fig:NLDE_LSA}(c)], producing a gapless nonlinear Bloch wave spectrum, while in the trivial phase ($C_{\pm} = 0$, $|\Delta/J_1| > 2\sqrt{2}$) the nonlinear Bloch wave spectrum remains gapped~\cite{supp}.

-While the nonlinear Dirac cone occurs in both topological phases, the modes' stability in the vicinity of the bifurcation point is sensitive to the linear band topology.
+The nonlinear Dirac cone at $\bs{p} = 0$ occurs in both topological phases, but the modes' stability in the vicinity of the bifurcation point is sensitive to the linear band topology.
 For example, in both the tight binding and continuum models the critical stable line terminates abruptly in the trivial phase at $\Delta = \Delta_c = 4J_2 + \frac{J_1^2}{2 J_2}$, as shown in Fig.~\ref{fig:NLDE_LSA}(d,e).
 Beyond this critical detuning the most unstable wavevector is $|\bs{p}_c| = \sqrt{|\Gamma I_0 J_2 +J_1^2|/J_2^2}$; the length scale of the instability is dictated by the quadratic $J_2(p_x^2+p_y^2)$ term and vanishes in the usual linear Dirac approximation, which neglects $p_{x,y}^2$ terms.
 As a second example, Fig.~\ref{fig:NLDE_LSA}(f) shows the angular (directional) dependence of the maximal instability growth rate of the symmetry-breaking nonlinear Bloch wave.
-In the nontrivial phase the instability is strongly anisotropic, with wavevectors in the direction perpendicular to the direction of the pseudospin remaining stable, whereas in the trivial phase instabilities occur for all angles.
+In the non-trivial phase the instability is strongly anisotropic~\cite{supp}, with wavevectors in the direction perpendicular to the direction of the pseudospin remaining stable, whereas in the trivial phase instabilities occur for all angles.